 Spirituality is an inner path that enables a person to discover his or her inner-being.
-Spiritual practices are the activities that help the individual discover who they really are, and can act as tools to help the individual develop within their religion.
-If the person isn’t religious, spiritual practices can act as a tool to help them in their personal journey.
+Spiritual practices are the activities that help the individual discover who they are, and can act as tools to help the individual develop within their religion.
+If the person isn’t religious, spiritual practices can serve as a means to help them in their journey.
 Many people use spiritual tools solely for how it benefits their life in general.

 Benefits of Spirituality in Recovery

-There are a large number of benefits that can be had if spirituality is incorporated into an individual’s addiction recovery.
+There are a large number of advantages that can be had if spirituality is incorporated into an individual’s addiction recovery.
 The benefits that can be experienced include:

 - A person lives longer by keeping stress levels at a minimum, as stress has been associated with many types of physical and mental illnesses.